© Jared Ragland, 2022

 TEACHING PORTFOLIO

-Teaching Philosophy; Sample Syllabi; List of Courses Taught; Student Work; Student Reviews
+Teaching Philosophy; Sample Syllabi; List of Courses Taught; Student Outcomes; Peer + Student Reviews.....................................

 TEACHING PHILOSOPHY

 Of the many truths revealed and reinforced through the recent COVID-19 pandemic and protests for racial justice, I am daily reminded of the power of photography to bear witness, connect community, and critically speak truth to power.
-As the world finds itself in the midst of great change, so too has the medium of photography been resituated within an uncertain, yet exciting, present.
+As the world finds itself amid great change, so too has the medium of photography been resituated within an uncertain, yet exciting, present.
 Through the shaping of fabricated and found images, deconstructing hierarchies between canonical and vernacular photographs, and engaging with traditional and emergent technologies, artists are employing a wide range of strategies to critically engage with the dilating character of globalized visual culture.
-My pedagogical approach enables students to consider the intellectual, aesthetic, and practical implications of this pivotal moment through a dynamic, equitable curriculum that actively connects them to the broader cultural and political conditions shaping our time.
+My pedagogical approach enables students to consider the intellectual, aesthetic, and practical implications of this pivotal moment through a dynamic and equitable curriculum that actively connects them to the broader cultural and political conditions shaping our time.

 In my classroom, students are challenged to master the craft of image making with deep historical and contextual knowledge.
-By establishing a firm foundation in current and historical methodologies supported by access to safe, clean facilities outfitted with up-to-date, professional equipment, I provide a platform from which students learn to take risks, develop their voice, and recognize the power of photography to document, reveal, criticize and provoke change.
+By establishing a firm foundation in current and historical methodologies supported by access to safe, clean facilities outfitted with up-to-date, professional equipment, I provide a platform from which students learn to take risks, develop their voice, and recognize the power of photography to document, reveal, criticize, and provoke change.

-With the principles of commonality, community, and citizenship at the fore, my aim is to open my classroom to a dynamic, transformational exchange that is marked by the success John Henry Newman describes in The Idea of a University: a kind of higher learning that does not cherish “talent, genius, or knowledge, for [her] own sake, but for the sake of her children…with the object of training them to fill their respective posts in life better, and of making them more intelligent, capable, active members of society.”1
+With the principles of equity, community, and citizenship at the fore, my aim is to open my classroom to a dynamic, transformational exchange that is marked by the success John Henry Newman describes in The Idea of a University: a kind of higher learning that does not cherish “talent, genius, or knowledge, for [her] own sake, but for the sake of her children…with the object of training them to fill their respective posts in life better, and of making them more intelligent, capable, active members of society.”2

-1 John Henry Newman.
+2 John Henry Newman.
 The Idea of a University.
 London: Longmans, Green, and Co., 1907.

 .....................................